david-matei/eShop/README.md

 - Search for a particular product.
 - Get products by categories.
 - See product reviews/See by rating.
-- Place orders and make online payments to purchase products. (coming soon!)
+- Place orders and make online payments to purchase products.
 - Others...

 ### Admin is able to: